ighoralves/IghorAlves/README.md

 - 🌱 I’m currently learning: HTML, CSS, JAVASCRIPT, ...
-- 🤔 I’m looking for help with: CSS, JAVASCRIPT
+- 🤔 I’m looking for help with: JAVASCRIPT
 - 📫 How to reach me: (https://linkedin.com/in/ighor-alves-bb77111b2)